Planning & Scheduling

 If you begin your field placement in January, you must do 21 hours per week for 30 weeks.

 Most field placements are offered during regular daytime hours.
-Understanding that many of our students are balancing school, work and family, we try our best to develop field placements that offer evening and weekend options, but we cannot guarantee it and ask that you are flexible and make every effort to be available at least one day during regular (daytime) business hours for your field placement.
+Understanding that many of our students are balancing school, work and family, we try our best to develop field placements that offer some evening and weekend options, but you will need to be available at least one day during regular (daytime) business hours for your field placement.

 Although we try to place you as close to home or your workplace as possible, it is not unreasonable to expect up to a 60-75 minute commute to your field placement.